Monthly Refined Petroleum Products (MRPP)

 To obtain information on the supply of and demand for energy in Canada.
 This information serves as an important indicator of Canadian economic performance, is used by all levels of government in establishing informed policies in the energy area.
 The private sector likewise uses this information in the corporate decision-making process.

-This monthly survey collects data on the activities of all Canadian refineries involved in the production of refined petroleum products and of selected major distributors of these products.
+This monthly survey collects data on the activities of all Canadian refineries and oil sands processing plants involved in the production of refined petroleum products and of selected major blending terminals of these products.
 This data is required for integration into the input-output sector of the Canadian System of National Accounts.
 Data is made available under the authority of the Statistics Act to other federal departments and provincial authorities through data sharing agreements subject to embodied principles of data confidentiality.
 Data is intended for use by survey respondents, industry associations, industry analysts, the press and the general public to assess trends in the Canadian refining sector.

 Reference period: Month